 - They have silver-white hair around their ankles and wrists.

-- These species are more light brown in color than the other gorilla subspecies.
+- These species are more light brown than the other gorilla subspecies.

 - Lowland gorillas can be found with reddish-brown hair that covers parts of their arms.